Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Discussion

-We have pinpointed a mechanism that can explain the very modest compression factor observed at all scales in the Universe during the interaction of two magnetic field structures advected by matter, whether galactic or star-emitted.
+We have pinpointed a mechanism that can explain the very modest compression factor observed at very diverse scales in the Universe during the interaction of two magnetic field structures advected by matter, whether galactic or star-emitted (as exemplified by the direct comparison detailed in Table~\ref{tab:my-table} between the experimental plasmas and those of interacting solar CMEs).
 Magnetic fields are not only a major source of energy in many processes, such as jet formation~\cite{albertazzi2014} or cosmic-ray acceleration \cite{bell2013cosmic}, but also affect fundamental processes like thermal conduction and radiative cooling in optically thin plasma \cite{Orlando2008}, and as well modify the dynamics of astrophysical objects at every scale, ranging from the formation of stars \cite{Krumholz2019,bracco2020} and galaxies \cite{Mller2020} to the dynamics of accretion disks \cite{seifried2011,Zamponi2021} and solar phenomena \cite{owens2013,Belakhovsky2017}.
 We thus anticipate that our results will help to enhancing the comprehension of all these phenomena, through an understanding of the dynamics of the magnetic field regulating them.
 Indeed, when two plasmas carrying magnetic field interact, as e.g. in configurations as varied as galaxy-cluster \cite{Vollmer2007}, supernova remnant-cloud \cite{orlando2019} or wind-exoplanet \cite{Trammell2011} configurations, the overall magnetic field will be affected, as analysed here, thereby impacting the future evolution of the system.

+Since the present investigation was set in a configuration where the two magnetic structures have field lines parallel to each other, i.e. with mostly zero shear angle, a direction to investigate other configurations encountered in space and astrophysical plasmas will be to observe the transition from magnetic compression, observed here, to reconnection~\cite{hesse2020}, corresponding to a 180 degrees shear angle between the field lines.
+This would allow \textcolor{black}{one} to observe the progressive weakening of the compression measured here to a growing annihilation of the magnetic field, being maximized \cite{bolanos2022} for perfectly anti-parallel encountering magnetic fields.
+Doing this could be achieved simply by rotating the plane of one target with respect to the $x$-axis.